gvenzl/dbpm/README.md

         The installation process will install a given package into the Database.

         -v               Verbose output
-        -file            Specify the package file to install -user            Database username/schema where the package should be installed (has to exist) -password        Database user password
+        -file            Specify the package file to install (if no file is specified, all .dbpkg files in the current directory will be installed)
+        -user            Database username/schema where the package should be installed (has to exist) -password        Database user password
         -adminUser       A privileged Database user for executing the ".sys" scripts within the package, if present.
 If there are no ".sys" scripts within the package this user can be omitted.